pablogeokar/pablogeokar/README.md

-- 👋 Hi, I’m @pablogeokar
+- 👋 Hi, I’m @pablogeokar from 🇧🇷
 - 👀 I am interested in people who want to put innovative ideas into practice in the areas of technology and development.
 - 🌱 I’m currently learning React-native
-- 📫 pablogeokar@gmail.com
+- 📫 pablogeokar@gmail.com / pablogeokar@hotmail.com

 <!---
 pablogeokar/pablogeokar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.